Billy Gonsalves: Professional career

 In 1927, Boston Soccer Club ("Wonder Workers") of the American Soccer League (ASL) signed Gonsalves.
 Nineteen years old at the time, Gonsalves joined a team which had taken second in the ASL the previous season and was stocked with talented international players.
 Finding it difficult to break into the starting lineup, Gonsalves did not play a game with Boston until Christmas Eve.
 However, given the chance, he grabbed it and scored a goal two minutes later.
 He went on to find the net six times in his next twenty games.
 That season the Wonder Workers also took the league title.

-Gonsalves spent one more season with the Wonder Workers before moving to the Fall River Marksmen of his hometown in 1929.
-From the time he joined the Marksmen until the team merged with the New York Soccer Club in the summer of 1930 to form the New York Yankees, Gonsalves played seventy-five games and scored forty-nine goals.
+Gonsalves spent one more season with the 'Wonder Workers' before moving to the Fall River F.C. of his hometown in 1929.
+From the time he joined the 'Marksmen' until the team merged with the New York Soccer Club in the summer of 1930 to form the New York Yankees, Gonsalves played seventy-five games and scored forty-nine goals.
 Additionally, he was the team's assists leader.

-While playing with the Marksmen, Gonsalves formed a lethal striking partnership with another local player, Bert Patenaude.
+While playing with the 'Marksmen', Gonsalves formed a lethal striking partnership with another local player, Bert Patenaude.
 The two led Fall River to the National Challenge Cup title in 1930 and 1931.
 Overall, Gonslaves won the tournament a record eight times.

 The onset of the Great Depression and the Soccer Wars had taken a toll on the ASL and teams began to merge or fold.
-The Marksmen, one of the strongest ASL teams, had merged with the New York Soccer Club to form the New York Yankees in 1930.
-Then in 1931, the Yankees moved to New Bedford, Massachusetts where the team took up the name of the defunct New Bedford Whalers.
+The 'Marksmen', one of the strongest ASL teams, had merged with the New York Soccer Club to form the New York Yankees in 1930.
+Then in 1931, the Yankees moved to New Bedford, Massachusetts, where the team took up the name of the defunct New Bedford Whalers.
 In 1932, the team moved, this time back to Fall River where it was known as Fall River F.C.

 By this time the American Soccer League was collapsing and Gonsalves began looking for other playing opportunities.
 In 1933 Alex McNab, a former teammate who was coaching Stix, Baer and Fuller F.C. of the St. Louis Soccer League contacted Gonsalves and offered him a contract.
 Gonsalves took the opportunity and moved west.
 That year, Gonsalves added another National Cup title to his resume, this time with his new team.
 Gonsalves spent the 1933–1934 season with Stix, Baer and Fuller, winning the league title.
 At the end of the season, he joined the U.S. national team for the 1934 FIFA World Cup in Italy.